open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Preconditions**

-* CDOC2 container was just decrypted.
+* CDOC2 Container was just decrypted.

 **Success Guarantees**

 * Files are re-encrypted.
-* The re-encrypted container is saved locally.
+* The re-encrypted Container is saved locally.

 **Main Success Scenario**

-1. Client suggests Recipient to re-encrypt the decrypted container contents and displays multiple options for encryption.
+1. Client suggests Recipient to re-encrypt the decrypted Container contents and displays multiple options for encryption.
 2. Recipient chooses to re-encrypt and chooses to encrypt with a password.
 3. Client asks Recipient to specify the target name and path.
 4. Recipient specifies a target name and path in local file system.
 5. Recipient enters a password to be used for password-based cryptography.
 6. Client verifies that the password satisfies minimal requirements.
-7. Client adds the files to an archive and creates a new CDOC2 container, which it saves to the target location.
+7. Client adds the files to an archive and creates a new CDOC2 Container, which it saves to the target location.
 8. Client notifies the Recipient.

 **Extensions**